 The University Laboratory School (ULS) is a unique and special organization.
-The school operates under a partnership agreement with the University of Hawaii Mānoa (UHM) College of Education (COE) as a laboratory for researching, developing, and evaluating innovative approaches to improving teaching, learning, and assessment.
+The school has an affiliation agreement with the University of Hawaii Mānoa (UHM) College of Education (COE) to serve the education and development community.
 We conduct research, design, development, publication, teacher training and related services for elementary and secondary schools in Hawai'i and elsewhere.
 Over the past 50 years, we have produced quality programs in a wide range of subjects areas that are used by schools locally in Hawaii, but are also utilized and referenced nationally and internationally.